 India Gate - The India Gate, originally known as the All India War Memorial, is a war memorial located along the Rajpath, on the eastern edge of New Delhi’s “ceremonial axis,” formerly called Kingsway.

 Qutub Minar - The Qutub Minar, also spelled Qutb Minar, is a minaret that is part of the Qutb complex, a UNESCO World Heritage Site in Delhi’s Mehrauli area.
-The Qutb Minar is a 73-meter tall tapering tower with five storeys, starting with a base diameter of 14.3 meters, narrowing to 2.7 meters at the top.
+Standing 73 meters tall, it is a tapering tower with five storeys, starting with a base diameter of 14.3 meters and narrowing to 2.7 meters at the top.

 Delhi to Jaipur

-Amber Palace - Amer Fort is located in Amer, Rajasthan, India.
-Amer is a town covering 4 square kilometers, situated 11 kilometers from Jaipur, the capital of Rajasthan.
-Perched on a hill, it is a major tourist attraction in Jaipur.
+Amber Palace - Amer Fort is located in Amer, Rajasthan, India, a town covering 4 square kilometers, situated 11 kilometers from Jaipur, the capital of Rajasthan.
+Perched high on a hill, it is a major tourist attraction in Jaipur.

-Hawa Mahal - Palace of Wind - Visit Hawa Mahal
+Hawa Mahal - Palace of Wind - Explore Hawa Mahal

 Jantar Mantar - Jaipur - The Jantar Mantar is a collection of nineteen architectural astronomical instruments built by Rajput king Sawai Jai Singh II, the founder of Jaipur, Rajasthan.
 Completed in 1734, it features the world’s largest stone sundial and is a UNESCO World Heritage site.